pbnj/awesome-podcasts/README.md

 - [Troy Hunt&#39;s Weekly Update](https://www.troyhunt.com/tag/weekly-update/) - A weekly update on Information Security topics
 - [Unsupervised Learning](https://danielmiessler.com/podcast/) - The most interesting stories in infosec, technology, and humans
 - [Web Security Warriors](https://devchat.tv/web-sec-warriors) - Web Security Warriors is a weekly discussion by developers about keeping websites, data, servers, and other internet outposts secure

-## Unix

-> Podcasts related to Linux/Unix Operating Systems

-- [BSD Now](http://www.jupiterbroadcasting.com/show/bsdnow/) - A weekly show covering the latest developments in the world of the BSD family of operating systems.
-News, Tutorials and Interviews for new users and long time developers alike
-- [Destination Linux](http://destinationlinux.org/) - Destination Linux is hosted by two everyday guys who love running Linux.
-The discussions are down to earth and based on their real world experiences
-- [GNU World Order](http://gnuworldorder.info/) - An internet audio show about GNU, Linux, UNIX, and other technical and geeky topics
-- [Late Night Linux](http://latenightlinux.com/) - Late Night Linux is a podcast that takes a look at what’s happening with Linux and the wider tech industry.
-Every two weeks, Joe, Jesse, Ikey and Félim discuss the latest news and releases, and the broader issues and trends in the world of free and open source software
-- [Linux Action Show](http://www.jupiterbroadcasting.com/show/linuxactionshow/) - The worlds #1 Linux podcast.
-A weekly show that covers the best in the open source and Linux world.
-Get a solid dose of Linux, gadgets, howto, reviews, and news every week!
-- [Linux Unplugged](http://www.jupiterbroadcasting.com/show/linuxun/) - The Linux Action Show with no prep, no limits, and tons of opinion.
-An open show powered by community LINUX Unplugged takes the best attributes of open collaboration and focuses them into a weekly lifestyle show about Linux

 ## Web